-- FCS\CKM.1(1) The TOE uses a NIST-validated implementation to generate asymmetric keys in support of TLS communications. - FCS\CKM.2 The TOE performs NIST-validated key establishment in support of TLS communications. - FCS\CKM\EXT.1 The TOE implements its own cryptographic functionality. - FCS\COP.1(1) The TOE uses a NIST-validated implementation to perform AES encryption and decryption in support of TLS communications. - FCS\COP.1(2) The TOE uses a NIST-validated implementation to perform cryptographic hashing in support of TLS communications. - FCS\COP.1(3) The TOE uses a NIST-validated implementation to generate and verify RSA digital signatures in support of TLS communications. - FCS\COP.1(4) The TOE uses a NIST-validated implementation to perform HMAC functions in support of TLS communications. - FCS HTTPS EXT.1/Client The TOE implements HTTPS as a client to secure data in transit. - FCS RBG EXT.1 The TOE implements its own random bit generation services. - FCS\RBG\EXT.2 The TOE uses a NIST-validated implementation to generate pseudo-random bits and this implementation is seeded with sufficiently strong entropy collected from the operational environment. - FCS\STO\EXT.1 The TOE does not store any credential data that requires cryptographic protection. - FCS\TLS\EXT.1 The TOE implements TLS to secure data in transit. - FCS\TLSC\EXT.1 The TOE implements TLS as a client. - FCS\TLSC\EXT.5 The TOE's TLS client implementation presents supported elliptic curves to the server in the Supported Groups extension when an ECDHE cipher suites is negotiated.
+- FCS\CKM.1/AK The TOE uses a NIST-validated implementation to generate asymmetric keys in support of TLS communications. - FCS\CKM.2 The TOE performs NIST-validated key establishment in support of TLS communications. - FCS CKM EXT.1 The TOE implements its own cryptographic functionality. - FCS\COP.1/SKC The TOE uses a NIST-validated implementation to perform AES encryption and decryption in support of TLS communications. - FCS\COP.1/Hash The TOE uses a NIST-validated implementation to perform cryptographic hashing in association with keyed-hash message authentication and digital signature generation and verification functions. - FCS\COP.1/Sig The TOE uses a NIST-validated implementation to generate and verify RSA digital signatures in support of TLS communications. - FCS\COP.1/KeyedHash The TOE uses a NIST-validated implementation to perform HMAC functions in support of TLS communications. - FCS HTTPS EXT.1/Client The TOE implements HTTPS as a client to secure data in transit. - FCS\RBG\EXT.1 The TOE implements its own random bit generation services. - FCS\RBG\EXT.2 The TOE uses a NIST-validated implementation to generate pseudo-random bits and this implementation is seeded with sufficiently strong entropy collected from the operational environment.

+- FCS\STO\EXT.1 The TOE does not store any credential data that requires cryptographic protection. - FCS\TLS\EXT.1 The TOE implements TLS to secure data in transit. - FCS\TLSC\EXT.1 The TOE implements TLS as a client. - FCS\TLSC\EXT.5 The TOE's TLS client implementation presents supported elliptic curves to the server in the Supported Groups extension when an ECDHE cipher suites is negotiated.